vmware-archive/wavefront-opentracing-bundle-java/README.md

       #wf.proxyTracingPort=30000
       ```

-    * Configure the parameters by overriding the existing parameters using System properties.
+    * Configure the parameters by overriding the existing parameters using system properties.

       Example:
       ```bash